Skip to main content

 PIK3CA-Related Overgrowth Spectrum, or PROS, care teams are as unique as the conditions they treat.
 Depending on your situation, you may be treated in a Vascular Anomalies Center and/or by individual doctors.

-• A Vascular Anomalies Center is made up of multiple types of doctors, called a multidisciplinary team.
+• Vascular Anomalies Center is made up of multiple types of doctors, called a multidisciplinary team.
 These doctors collaborate and communicate together to treat and manage many parts of your PROS condition.
 The goal of this team is to provide you with the most comprehensive care possible

 • You may also see individual doctors, like a family pediatrician or internist, to manage the diverse features of your PROS condition.
 Sometimes, these doctors are not connected with a multidisciplinary team, so you might see them in a one-on-one setting